Frequently Asked Questions

 Check out our next FAQ in this section on getting from Saco proper out to the Ferry Beach site where the Retreat is held.

 Ferry Beach is about 4 miles from downtown Saco.
 You can take a cab for $10 – $15.
 Uber also serves the Portland area.
 Note: If you are flying into Portland, you may also be interested in the Ferry Beach Shuttle provided by the Retreat host between Portland and Ferry Beach.
+This service is reservation-based and makes only scheduled runs.
 Please see How do I get from Portland to Saco? for the details.

 What to Bring